 - 2 days after you send your second email: Follow-up 2.
 Restate your call to action only.

+If your salespeople are picking up the phone, you want to ensure they know what to say.
 Your cold calling strategy should start with a funnel that looks something like this:

 - Dial phone numbers